jbro129/Universal-Unity-NoClip/README.md

 Save your changes, save the DLL, and use the modified DLL inside your mod.
 (Your player will be in a constant state of NoClip so you might want to do something about that)

-Just like that we have achieved NoClip in mono.

-You can look at all file used for mono [here](https://github.com/jbro129/Universal-Unity-NoClip/blob/main/mono)
+You can look at all the files used for this mono method [here](https://github.com/jbro129/Universal-Unity-NoClip/blob/main/mono)

 Big thanks to [ArcyMods](https://github.com/ArcyMods) for helping and testing and verifying this mono method.

-*Preview in progress*
+*Mono preview in progress*